 PhD University of Florida

 Julie was interested in understanding how animals have evolved over time.
 In particular, animals that must rely on other organisms like parasites and mutualists.
 She looked at deeper evolutionary relationships between the parasites and compared those with the evolutionary relationships of their hosts, looking at how the two coevolved.
 She was also interested in population level interactions; for example, how these parasites move from host to host and how the behavior of a host affects the parasite.
-After a post-doc with the Illinois Natural History Survey, Julie has returned to UF as a post-doc in Rob Guralnick's lab here at the Florida Museum of Natural History.
+After a post-doc with the Illinois Natural History Survey, Julie returned to UF as a post-doc in Rob Guralnick’s lab here at the Florida Museum of Natural History.
+She is now an Assistant Professor at the University of Nevada-Reno.

 Jessica E. Light